EIP-8130 - Account Abstraction by Account Configuration

-This proposal introduces a new EIP-2718 transaction type and an onchain Account Configuration system that together provide account abstraction — custom authentication, call batching, and gas sponsorship.
-Accounts register actors with onchain verifier contracts.
-Transactions declare which verifier to use, enabling nodes to filter transactions without executing arbitrary wallet code.
+This proposal introduces a new EIP-2718 transaction type and an onchain Account Configuration system that together provide account abstraction: custom authentication, call batching, and gas sponsorship.
+Accounts register actors with onchain authenticator contracts.
+Transactions declare which authenticator to use, enabling nodes to filter transactions without executing arbitrary wallet code.
 No EVM changes are required.
 The contract infrastructure is designed to be shared across chains as a common base layer for account management.

 Account abstraction proposals that delegate validation to wallet code force nodes to simulate arbitrary EVM before accepting a transaction.
 This requires full state access, tracing infrastructure, and reputation systems to bound the cost of invalid submissions.